Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: Background and Motivation

 \section{Background and Motivation}

-\textbf{Dynamic DNN}.
-As shown in Fig. \ref{fig:dynamic_dnn}, taking Vision Transformer (ViT) \cite{vit} as an example, we divide a DNN into three parts based on its network architecture: the entry network (EntNet), the hidden network (HidNet), and the exit network (ExtNet).
-To ensure a certain level of inference precision, the DNN is divided into multiple submodels of different sizes by partitioning HidNet, and each submodel has its own trained ExtNet.
-Additionally, switching between submodels of a dynamic DNN involves adding or removing the corresponding HidNet and ExtNet.
+\revii{ \textbf{Dynamic DNN Architecture}.
+As shown in Fig.~\ref{fig:dynamic_dnn}, using the Vision Transformer (ViT) \cite{vit} as a representative example, we divide a standard DNN into three primary components: the entry network (EntNet), the hidden network (HidNet), and the exit network (ExtNet).
+To support varying levels of inference precision, the original DNN is partitioned into multiple submodels of different sizes.
+This is achieved by dividing HidNet into segments of varying depths (e.g., $L(k)$ denotes a segment with $k$ Transformer encoder layers), where each submodel comprises multiple HidNet segments and is equipped with its own uniquely trained ExtNet.
+The arrows in Fig.~\ref{fig:dynamic_dnn} indicate the valid transitions for submodel switching, which can be executed rapidly by appending or pruning specific HidNet segments and their associated ExtNets. }

-\q{ Next, we use an example to compare a scheme that caches only complete models (i.e., static DNN) with a scheme based on a dynamic DNN at a BS.
-Apart from the specific experimental settings described below, the remaining parameters and performance results are obtained under the experimental environment and configurations described in Sec. \ref{para}. }
+{ \textbf{Motivating Example.} To demonstrate the advantages of the dynamic DNN architecture, we compare a traditional caching scheme that strictly utilizes complete models (i.e., a static DNN scheme) against our proposed dynamic DNN-based scheme at a single BS.
+Aside from the specific parameters outlined below, the example utilizes the experimental configurations detailed in Sec.~\ref{para}.